ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 for their valuable implementation feedback.

 We would also like to thank Carsten Bormann and Henk Birkholz for their help with the CDDL.

+Finally, we would like to thank the following IESG members for their review feedback: Sean Turner and Paul Kyzivat

 # C. Complete CDDL
 {: numbered='no'}